csessig86/tabletop_to_leaflet/README.md

 Plugins
 ===========
 * You can also use [Leaflet plugins](http://leafletjs.com/plugins.html‎) with the map.
 One example is the [Leaflet.markercluster plugin](https://github.com/Leaflet/Leaflet.markercluster), which clusters markers that are close together.
 You can see an example of this with the "index_cluster.html" file.
+A live example is available by [clicking here](http://wcfcourier.com/app/special/tabletop_to_leaflet/index_cluster.html)